Bodies of 'executed people' strewn across street in Bucha as Ukraine accuses Russia of war crimes - Local News 8

 “Corpses of executed people still line the Yabluska street in Bucha.
 Their hands are tied behind their backs with white ‘civilian’ rags, they were shot in the back of their heads.
 So you can imagine what kind of lawlessness they perpetrated here,” Bucha mayor Anatoliy Fedoruk told Reuters on Saturday.

+Asked during an appearance Sunday on CBS’ “Face the Nation” if Russia was carrying out genocide in his country, Ukrainian President Volodymyr Zelensky said: “Indeed.
+This is genocide.”

+“The elimination of the whole nation, and the people.
+We are the citizens of Ukraine.
+We have more than 100 nationalities.
+This is about the destruction and extermination of all these nationalities,” he said.

-The alleged atrocities have drawn international outrage, with Western leaders calling for war crimes investigations and fresh sanctions on Russia.
+The alleged atrocities have drawn international outrage, with Western leaders, including US Secretary of State Antony Blinken, calling for war crimes investigations and increasing sanctions on Russia.

+CNN has not been able to independently confirm the details around the men’s deaths.

 A separate statement claimed the footage was staged.
 “Stories about Bucha appeared in several foreign media outlets at once, which looks like a planned media campaign,” the statement said.
 “Taking into account that the troops left the city on March 30, where was the footage for four days?
 Their absence only confirms the fake.”